 For information about the MA program and requirements, follow the link to MA in Northern Studies.

 For inquiries about the program, follow the link to Contact Us.

 Amy Russell-Jamgochian, M.A.

-Amy Russell-Jamgochian has served as Planning Director of a regional tribal museum in Nome, Alaska.
+Amy Russell-Jamgochian has served as Project director at the Beringia Center of Culture and Science in Nome, Alaska.
 In the NORS MA program Amy's research focused on the uniquely swift changes of the early 20th Century that shaped the Seward Peninsula as we now know it.
 Her thesis title is: "A Storm Like No Other: Changes that shaped Seward Peninsula communities at the turn of the 20th century."
 Following her 2009 graduation, Amy served as the Northern Region’s Cultural Resource Specialist at the Alaska Department of Transportation and Public Facilities.

 Program Coordinator for Alaska DEC